biemond/biemond-orawls-vagrant-12.1.2/puppet/modules/orawls/README.markdown

       listenport                        => '8001',
       machine                           => 'Node1',
       sslenabled                        => '0',
+      tunnelingenabled                  => '0',
+      max_message_size                  => '10000000',
     }

-or with log parameters and ssl
+or with log parameters, default file store and ssl

     # this will use default as wls_setting identifier
     wls_server { 'default/wlsServer2':